On characterization of toric varieties: Proof of Proposition

 Suppose now that $c(X,D)=0$.
 Then $c(D_0^{\nu},B^{\nu})=0$ and $D_0$ is rationally connected by induction.
-Furthermore, as $F$ is a Fano variety with only log terminal singularities, it is rationally connected (see \cite[Corollary 1.3]{chris-james}).
-This implies that $X$ is rationally connected (see \cite[Corollary 1.3]{gr-har-st}).
-Finally, if $X$ has only terminal singularities, then its dlt modification $\tilde{X} \longrightarrow X$ (cf. {\ref{subsection:int-2}}) is a small birational morphism, and Proposition~\ref{theorem:prox-comp},\,\ref{it-B} follows.
+Furthermore, since the fiber $F$ is a Fano variety with only log terminal singularities, it is rationally connected (see \cite[Corollary 1.3]{chris-james}).
+This implies that $X$ is rationally connected as well (see \cite[Corollary 1.3]{gr-har-st}).
+Finally, if $X$ has only terminal singularities, then its dlt modification $\tilde{X} \longrightarrow X$ is a small birational morphism, and Proposition~\ref{theorem:prox-comp},\,\ref{it-B} follows.

-\begin{cor} For $X$ as in Proposition~\ref{theorem:prox-comp} (in fact for any rationally connected $X$) and any $\ra$-Cartier divisors $L_1,L_2\in\pic(X)\otimes\ra$, we have $L_1\equiv L_2 \iff L_1\sim_{\ra}L_2$. \end{cor}
+\begin{cor} For $X$ as in Proposition~\ref{theorem:prox-comp} (in fact for any rationally connected $X$) and any $\ra$\,-\,Cartier divisors $L_1,L_2\in\mathrm{Pic}(X)\otimes\ra$, we have $L_1\equiv L_2 \iff L_1\sim_{\ra}L_2$. \end{cor}